azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 If you get stuck then there are answers at the bottom of the lab.

-## Automated
+## Automated scripts

-If you want to automate that process then feel free to make use of this script to create a service principal and provider.tf: <https://github.com/azurecitadel/azurecitadel.github.io/blob/master/workshops/terraform/createTerraformServicePrincipal.sh>
+If you want to automate that process then feel free to make use of this createTerraformServicePrincipal.sh script to create a service principal and provider.tf: <https://github.com/azurecitadel/azurecitadel.github.io/blob/master/workshops/terraform/createTerraformServicePrincipal.sh>

 The script will interactively